-- Do not rotate hydraulic control valve suddenly while running at high speed. - Set the speed control lever at a low speed (1/8-1/4) position and allow the hydraulic motor to run at low speed for 2 to 5 minutes. - Make sure the butterfly valve under the hopper is closed. - Move the control lever to the most left position against the stop pin to stop the motor and pump. - STOP the hydraulic power source (customer supplied). - Close the valve on the suction line between the tank and the pump. - If fluid is left in the tank, rotate the "tank gun" valve to the closed position. - Remove the filter / shear as described in maintenance section. - Clean filter / shear as described in maintenance section.
+- Do not rotate hydraulic control valve suddenly while running at high speed. - Set the speed control lever at a low speed (1/8-1/4) position and allow the hydraulic motor to run at low speed for 2 to 5 minutes. - Make sure the butterfly valve under the hopper is closed. - Move the control lever to the most left position against the stop pin to stop the motor and pump. - STOP the hydraulic power source (customer supplied). - Close any valve(s) installed on suction line between pump and reservoir. - Remove the filter / shear as described in maintenance section. - Clean filter / shear as described in maintenance section.